XDerbyX/website-docs/en/beatmap_ranking_criteria.md

 #### OVERALL

 1. **Vibro = NO**
-2. Pattern playable, what it mean to be playable is the pattern can be played by a player and is fit the Official RC.
+2. Playable Pattern, what it means is it has to be playable, the pattern can be played by a player and it fits the Official RC.
-3. Map Pack (Endurance, Dan) = Loved, as said on the title, training pack is a bunch of maps that made for training purpose and not for casual playing
+3. Map Pack (Endurance, Dan, Course) = Loved, as said on the title, training pack is a bunch of maps that made for training purpose and not for casual playing
-4. For 7K beatmaps that has SR>5 minimum HP 7 and OD 7.
+4. For 7K beatmaps that have SR>5, the minimum requirement is HP 7 and OD 7.

-Notes: good or not the map is subjective, i'm here as a mapper still can't yet find maps with good patterns, so please understand.
+Notes: How good or not the map is, its subjective, i'm here as a mapper aswell and i still can't find maps with good patterns (yet), so please understand.
 Playable pattern is also the same, even a map with SR 7 can be considered playable for some player, and not for the others. except VIBRO

 #### LN MAPS

-1. For the rate up/speed up won't be ranked because the pattern is just the same.
+1. For Beatmaps that has rate up/speed up, it won't be ranked because the pattern is the same with the original.
-2. For maps that has SR >9 will be pending or Loved. there's different case for 7K.
+2. For maps that have SR >9 will be Pending or Loved. thats a different case for 7K.
 For 7k, for now SR>15 will be Pending or Loved
-3. Untuk map LN 7K yang memiliki SR>6 minimum HP 6.5 dan OD 0
+3. For 7K LN beatmaps that have SR>6, the minimum requirement is HP 6.5 and OD 0.
+Also if the Map has SR>12 with DT/NC Mods specifically for "Easy" Beatmaps, then it can't be ranked (By "Easy" is that it abuses the SR system with spammable pattern to get high SR)

 Notes: FOR this LN rules might change anytime